-Evidenced-Based, Whole-School Reform Model Description of the Implementation (Only the approved models listed on the United States Department of Education's webpage can be adopted.
-Information can be found at http://www2.ed.gov/programs/sif/sigevidencebased/index.html . http://www2.ed.gov/programs/sif/sigevidencebased/index.html .
-Timeline for Implementation Name and Position of Responsible Person(s)

-Requirements for the e Evidenced-Based, Whole-School Reform Model LEAs s must implement act ions (1-3)

-Is supported by evidence of

-effectiveness, which must include at

-least one study of the model that

-meets What Works Clearinghouse

-evidence standards with or without

-reservations; found a statistically

-significant favorable impact on a

-student academic achievement or

-attainment outcome, with no

-statistically significant and

-overriding unfavorable impacts on

-that outcome for relevant populations

-in the study or in other studies of the

-intervention reviewed by and

-reported on by the What Works

-Clearinghouse; and if meeting What

-Works Clearinghouse evidence

-standards with reservation, includes a

-large sample and a multi-site sample

-as defined in 34CFR 77.1 (Note:

-multiple studies can cumulatively
+Name of School: Evidenced-Based, Whole-School Reform Model Description of the Implementation (Only the approved models listed on the United States Department of Education's webpage can be adopted.
+Information can be found at http://www2.ed.gov/programs/sif/sigevidencebased/in dex.html.
+Timeline for Implementation Name and Position of Responsible Person(s) Requirements for the e Evidenced-Based, Whole-School Reform Model LEA s must implement act tions (1-3) 1.
+Is supported by evidence of effectiveness, which must include at least one study of the model that meets What Works Clearinghouse evidence standards with or without reservations; found a statistically significant favorable impact on a student academic achievement or attainment outcome, with no statistically significant and overriding unfavorable impacts on that outcome for relevant populations in the study or in other studies of the intervention reviewed by and reported on by the What Works Clearinghouse; and if meeting What Works Clearinghouse evidence standards with reservation, includes a large sample and a multi-site sample as defined in 34CFR 77.1 (Note: multiple studies can cumulatively

-meet the large and multi-site sample requirements so long as each study